-How To Be Miserable: 40 Strategies You Already Use by psychologist Randy J. Paterson challenges us to make our lives more miserable than the already are.
+How To Be Miserable: 40 Strategies You Already Use by psychologist Randy J. Paterson challenges us to make our lives more miserable than they already are.
 The sneaky bit?
 He’ll make us realize that we’re already doing a lot of those things inadvertently.

-The first section of the book covers thinks like exercise, eating habits, and screen time.
+The first section of the book covers things like exercise, eating habits, and screen time.
 Regarding sleep, the author suggests that in order to be miserable one should “cast off the tyranny of slumber.”
 Substance use is described as an indirect route to misery: “One of the great paradoxes about lowering your mood is that it often works best to strike out in the direction of happiness rather than aiming straight at misery.
 The quest for uplift often hides a stairway leading sharply downward.”

-One chapter that might surprise readers states that “”pinning your present happiness on a bright but conditional future automatically sows the seeds of misery-inducing anxiety.”
-The author adds that the “Law of Attraction” as represented in books like “The Secret” accomplishes this by focusing on hoping while sitting back and waiting for the “mysterious forces in the universe” to do the acting.
+One chapter that might surprise readers states that “pinning your present happiness on a bright but conditional future automatically sows the seeds of misery-inducing anxiety.”
+The author adds that the law of attraction accomplishes this by focusing on hoping while sitting back and waiting for the “mysterious forces in the universe” to do the acting.

-The third section is focused on relationships with others.
+The third section focuses on relationships with others.
 This addresses topics like social isolation, comparing oneself to others, boundaries, and unreasonable expectations of self and others.
 In our hyperconnected digital age, the author writes that we should go ahead and kid ourselves “that you have substituted in-the-flesh social contact with the pixelated kind.
 It is one of the most effective routes to happiness that exists.”